simongravelle/how-to-lammps/NaCl-H2O-GCMC/NaCl-H2O-GCMC.rst

      variable tem equal 297.15
      variable dis index 0.5
      variable tfac equal 5.0/3.0
-     variable mu equal -12.60
+     variable mu equal -12.275

 The value of the variable mu, which is the imposed chemical potential, can be calibrated by performing gcmc simulation in absence of solid (just vapor water).
-The calibration consists in performing simulation for varying value of mu, and measuring the equilibrated pressure and water density.
+The calibration consists in performing simulations for varying value of mu, and measuring the equilibrated pressure and water density.

 .. code-block:: python